Islington artist crowdfunds to publish daily lockdown journal

 “I loved the peace and quiet and got to appreciate the community I love.”

-A bookshop, Much Ado Books, has invited Christine to do a live journaling event in the run up to Christmas.
+A bookshop in Sussex, Much Ado Books, has also invited Christine to do a live journaling event on October 3.